 All sessions will take place on Zoom - chaired and moderated by HEDG's Paul Richard Sharp - and also include a Q and A.

-Duncan Weldon - Tuesday September 21st 1pm Danish Time
+John Turner - Thursday 21st April: 1pm - 2pm Danish Time

-Duncan is Britain economics correspondent at The Economist and author of the forthcoming Two Hundred Years of Muddling Through: The Surprising Story of the British Economy.
-Available for pre-order, and described by Adam Tooze as "pitch perfect, fast-moving, brilliantly well-judged.
-Immensely relevant," Duncan will be speaking about his book in this session.
+Duncan is Britain economics correspondent at The Economist and author of Two Hundred Years of Muddling Through: The Surprising Story of the British Economy.